Chart Color Schemes

 Employment performance in Reservoir - North West has been below expectations when compared to most other areas nationally

-Reservoir - North West has a skilled workforce with the construction sector notably represented.
-Its unemployment rate was 5.0% in June 2024, showing an estimated employment growth of 3.2%.
+Reservoir - North West has a skilled workforce with the construction sector being notably represented.
+The unemployment rate was 5.0% in June 2024 and decreased to 3.6% by June 2025.

 Frequently Asked Questions - Employment